oskarjiang/az/README.md

 # az

+# Starting

+1. Ensure Node is installed
+2. Ensure MongoDB is running and can be accessed at `mongodb://localhost:27017`
+3. Run `npm install`
+4. Run `npm run filldb` to fill database with data
+5. Run `npm start` and access at `http://localhost:3000`.
+Swagger is available at `http://localhost:3000/api-docs`

 # Documentation

 - I chose to do Fuzzy search using external library since this isn't supported in the free version in MongoDB